-Many physicians coming out of training are for medical grads and in order to assist in their immigration, they need to enter into a J-1 waiver employment contract with their first kind of job out of training.
-I’m just gonna kind of go through what are the basic elements that need to be included in a J-1 physician employment contract.
+Many physicians coming out of training are for medical grads.
+To assist in their immigration, they must enter a J-1 waiver employment contract with their first work out of training.
+I will go through the basic elements that a J-1 physician employment contract needs to include.
 Hopefully, maybe make it a little easier to understand.
 So, what is an employment contract?
-Simply it’s just an agreement between you and the employer of what the terms of the business relationship will be.
-Every state has its own kind of requirements of what needs to be in a J-1 visa contract.
+Simply it’s just an agreement between you and the employer about what the terms of the business relationship will be.
+Every state has requirements of what needs to be in a J-1 visa contract.
 Most of them are almost the same.

-Then there are some states that either require or don’t require a number of things.
-I’m just going through what everyone will have and then maybe a couple of the things of kind of vary state to state.
-First, the J-1 contract must contain the sites where the physician will be working and then the services that they’ll be providing.
-It must state that the physician must start within 90 days of receiving the J-1 visa waiver.
-I’m just kind of going through like I’m in Arizona and I’m going through the Arizona department of health services.
-The requirements for the contract, and I’ll kind of get into what varies from state to state.
-It must be for three years and that goes for any state.
-It must state that the physician will work a minimum of 40 hours on average.
-Other blogs if interest include:
+Some states either require or don’t require many things.
+I’m going through what everyone will have and a few things that vary from state to state.
+First, the J-1 contract must contain sites where the J-1 physician will be working and the services they’ll be providing.
+It must state that the J-1 physician must start within 90 days of receiving the J-1 visa waiver.
+Since I’m in Arizona, I’m going through the Arizona department of health services.
+The requirements for the contract, and get into what varies from state to state.
+It must be for three years—that goes for any state.
+It must express that the J-1 physician will work a minimum of 40 hours on average.

 Visa Petition Approved Medical Contract